tavmem/buddy/README.md

 1) "Notation as a tool of thought" (Ken Iverson).
-Arthur Whitney is a talented implementor of computer languages, eg., a version of Scheme, a port of IPSA APL to limited hardware, A+, k, KSQL, q, and KDB+.
+Arthur Whitney is a talented implementor of computer languages, eg., a version of Scheme, a port of IPSA APL to limited hardware, A+, k, KSQL, q, KDB+, and shakti.
 The notation he uses is significant.

 2) The study of Domain Specific Languages:  Ostensibly Arthur uses C.
 Actually, he uses the C preprocessor to create a terse language of his own.
-I call it ATWC.
+The style is referred to as the "ATW_VERSION" in the file a/b.c.

-3) Mastery of q/KDB+:  A study of ATWC directly carries over to q/KDB+.
+3) A study of ATW-C directly carries over to k, q/KDB+, or shakti.
-The style of using very short functions is helpful in successful q/KDB+.
+The style of using very short functions is helpful.
 Supposedly, Arthur never bothered to learn GDB (or other debugging tools normally used with C).
 You would not use such tools with q/KDB+ either.
 Comments are sparse (or nonexistent).

 4) Code as Poetry.
 Read, study, and enjoy.
 An extreme example of contrasting styles is contained in file a/b.c.
 There are 2 versions of the buddy memory allocation system.
-The first is in 11 lines of ATWC.
+The "ATW_VERSION" has 11 lines.
 The second is in well documented traditional C (almost 750 lines).

 Why does the code compile on a 32-bit Linux, but not work?
 (See issues)

 Again, it may have to do with file a/b.c.
+The traditional C version in a/b.c has a comment stating that "these procedures depend critically on the memory configuration of the computer performing these procedures".
-Both versions of the code in a/b.c are tuned for Solaris on Sun workstattions.
-The code may neeed modification to work with Linux on Intel processors.
+The code in a/b.c is tuned for Solaris on Sun workstattions.
+It undoubtedly needs modification to work with Linux or Windows or macOS on Intel processors.
 Another strong possibility is that there are typos that remain (see partial fix to issue 3).
 This entire repository was keyed in from source documents.

 -------------------------------------------------------------------------